JaiDevani/ASimpleTweetBot/README.md

 # ASimpleTweetBot
-A tweetbot that usese different natural language processing techniques to tweet about subjects
+A twitter bot that uses Markov chaining techniques to create posts on twitter about one of the trending topics for North America.

+DISCLAIMER:
-DISCLAIMER: This uses Natural Language Processing to create the text of its tweets, so there is a chance (depending on the subject matter) that the bot may tweet something offensive.
-This is not its designed purpose, and I take no responsibility for it
+  This program uses Natural Language Processing to create the text of its tweets.
+Depending on the subject matter there is a possibility
+  that the algorithm may generate a tweet that could be perceived as vulgar or offensive.
+This is not its designed purpose, and I take no responsibility for it.